Monotone Measures for Non-Local Correlations: Maximal correlation ribbon

 \subsection{MC~ribbon vs HC~ribbon}

 MC~ribbon and HC~ribbon have similar properties.
 They both are equal to $[0,1]^2$ for independent bipartite distributions, have the tensorization property and satisfy the data processing inequality.
 Furthermore, the proofs of these results for MC~ribbon are similar to their proofs for HC~ribbon.
-To prove Theorem~\ref{thm:ribbon-tensor-data}, our basic tool is the chain rule.
-Similarly to prove Theorem~\ref{thm:MC-ribbon-tensor-data} in Appendix~\ref{app:MC-ribbon-tensor-data} we use the law of total variance which can be thought as a chain rule for variance.
+To prove Theorem~\ref{thm:ribbon-tensor-data} (data processing and tensorization properties of the HC ribbon), our basic tool is the chain rule.
+Similarly to prove Theorem~\ref{thm:MC-ribbon-tensor-data} (data processing and tensorization properties of the MC ribbon) in Appendix~\ref{app:MC-ribbon-tensor-data} we use the law of total variance which can be thought as a chain rule for variance.
 In the following we make the connection between these ribbons more precise.

 Recall that in Lemma~\ref{lem:geom-interpret-HC-ribbon} we prove that $(\lambda_1, \lambda_2)$ belongs to $\fR(A, B)$ if $\Upsilon(p_{AB})$ defined by

 matches its lower convex envelope denoted by $\widetilde \Upsilon$, at $p_{AB}$, i.e, $(\lambda_1, \lambda_2)\in \fR(A, B)$ if and only if $\Upsilon(p_{AB})=\widetilde \Upsilon(p_{AB})$.
 In particular, this implies that $\Upsilon$ is \emph{locally convex} at $p_{AB}$.
 To make this latter notation more precise we consider the following perturbation around $p_{AB}$.
 Given a function $f_{AB}$ with $\E[f]=0$, define